-Brown sugar hills, soft caramel mountains and the numerous olive orchards astonished me, mainly because I was expecting the typical endless yellow of African landscape.
+Brown sugar hills, soft caramel mountains, and the numerous olive orchards astonished me, mainly because I was expecting the typical endless yellow of the African landscape.

-Arriving to Chefchaouen from Fes means that you get to see the Blue City from far and above, and I couldn’t resist the temptation of pulling over and taking in that amazing vista.
+Arriving in Chefchaouen from Fes means that you get to see the Blue City from far and above, and I couldn’t resist the temptation of pulling over and taking in that amazing vista.

 Top things to experience in Chefchaouen

 Yes, Chefchaouen is as blue as all those picture-perfect visuals you’ve seen around the web.

 Even their cabs are all blue, which I thought it was a very nice touch in terms of branding the city.

 There are also lots of white houses to complement the many blue ones, but I’ve seen some red ones too, built at the city limits.

 We only spent a few hours in Chefchaouen, but its Medina/old city is pretty small, so we had enough time to explore its many blue streets and quirky corners.

 Top things to do in Chefchaouen – The Blue Pearl

 The bluetiful Medina of Chefchaouen is such an inviting one for city explorers.
 Secret passages and narrow blue alleys invite you to wander and discover, to shop or marvel at the authentic way of life of the Moroccans in the north.